Generic Name: levothyroxine (oral/injection) (LEE voe thye ROX een)

-Levothyroxine is not expected to harm an unborn baby.
-If you become pregnant while taking this medicine, do not stop taking the medicine without your doctor's advice.
+If you become pregnant while taking levothyroxine, do not stop taking the medicine without your doctor's advice.
 Having low thyroid hormone levels during pregnancy could harm both mother and baby.
 Your dose needs may be different during pregnancy.

 Do not give this medicine to a child without medical advice.
 Tirosint is not approved for use by anyone younger than 6 years old.

 Take levothyroxine exactly as it was prescribed for you.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.

 Levothyroxine oral is taken by mouth.
 The injection is given as an infusion into a vein.
 Levothyroxine is usually given by injection only if you are unable to take the medicine by mouth.

 Levothyroxine oral works best if you take it on an empty stomach, 30 to 60 minutes before breakfast.
 Follow your doctor's dosing instructions and try to take the medicine at the same time each day.

 Swallow the tablet or capsule whole, with a full glass (8 ounces) of water.
 The tablet may dissolve very quickly and could swell in your throat.

 Measure liquid medicine carefully.
 Use the dosing syringe provided, or use a medicine dose-measuring device (not a kitchen spoon).